GBrachetta/guillermo/README.md

     > Please refer to AWS' documentation in order to setup a bucket and obtain access to it in the app.
     > Please modify your app settings.py file accordingly.

-7. I used [Pipenv](https://pipenv.pypa.io/en/latest/) to deal with my virtual enviroment, which creates a pipfile for the dependencies needed for the app and a pipfile.lock to deal with versioning of these dependencies.
+7. I used [Pipenv](https://pipenv.pypa.io/en/latest/) to deal with my virtual environment, which creates a pipfile for the dependencies needed for the app and a pipfile.lock to deal with versioning of these dependencies.
 8. This pipfile renders the file 'requirements.txt' unnecessary, so it was not included in the project.
 9. I installed the dependency [Gunicorn](https://gunicorn.org/) which is a Python WSGI HTTP Server.
 10. I also created a "Procfile", needed by Heroku in order to know how to run the app and instructed it to run my app using the Gunicorn server in it.
-11. When deploying, Heroku reads the pipfiles to install the dependencies, reads the Procfile and the Config Variables inserted above.
+11. When deploying, Heroku reads the pipfile to install the dependencies, reads the Procfile and the Config Variables inserted above.
 12. After that process, the app was live and running remotely in Heroku's servers.

 ### Version Control